Unless you're planning on staying for 3 months or more you may not find much decent short-let accommodation in Central London in that price range.

 Possibly your best option for a short stay is a budget hotel - a Premier Inn or Travelodge is generally clean/comfortable and can be found next to most major stations for £69/night.

-If you are staying longer then have a look at http://www.nestoria.co.uk/embankment/property/rent#dyn:/embankment/property/rent/maxprice-375 about 8 years ago
+If you are staying longer then have a look at http://www.nestoria.co.uk/embankment/property/rent#dyn:/embankment/property/rent/maxprice-375 over 8 years ago

 I have used this site previously to book hotels.
 You may find one at your price.